EnoF/rest-io/README.md

     $ npm install rest-io --save

+## New in v1.0.0
+ * Automatic resource routing
+ * Sub resource binding
+ * Standard CRUD binding
+ * Bind all resources found in folder

 ## Features
  * Automatic resource routing
  * Sub resource binding
  * Standard CRUD binding
+ * Bind all resources found in folder

 Roadmap
- * Bind all resources found in folder
+ * User authentication
- * Make
+ * User permissions
+ * Documentation for custom resource actions

 ## Quick Start
 It's easy and fast to use rest.io.
 To start using rest.io see the next few steps: